mj-linane/OR-CS4All-Python-Examples/1.programming-fundamentals-with-makecode/23-lists-of-strings-and-sprites/lists-strings-sprites.md

     firework.set_flag(SpriteFlag.GHOST, True)
 ```

-### Practice #4: Tracking with a Single Sprite and All Sprites of A Kind
+## Tracking Single and Multiple Sprites

 It is fairly common to want sprites to follow other sprites; for example, enemy sprites that want to damage the player, or faithful ally accompanying the player on an adventure.

 We can implement this behavior easily using logic blocks in an on game update event.

+### Project #1: Tracking with a Single Sprite and All Sprites of A Kind

 1. Create a new project called `lists-its-following`
 2. Create the sample code and run the code